Naftna Industrija Srbije

 Naftna Industrija Srbije (Нафтна Индустрија Србије; abbr.
 NIS / НИС) is a Serbian multinational oil and gas company with headquarters in NIS building, Novi Sad, Serbia.
-NIS is one of the most profitable companies in Serbia and one of the largest domestic exporters, employing 5,107 people (as of 2023) in Serbia.
-As of February 2025, Gazprom Neft is the largest shareholder with 42.73% of NIS shares, followed by 28.87% owned by the Government of Serbia, 17.37% owned by Gazprom and rest by minority shareholders.
+NIS is one of the most profitable companies in Serbia and one of the largest domestic exporters, employing 5,273 people (as of 2025) in Serbia.
+As of September 2025, Gazprom Neft is the largest shareholder with 44.85% of NIS shares, followed by 29.87% owned by the Government of Serbia, 11.30% owned by Intelligence JSC and the rest by minority shareholders.

 The main activities of the company are exploration, production and refining of petroleum and natural gas, sales and distribution of a broad range of petroleum and gas products, as well as the implementation of energy and petrochemical projects.
 The main NIS production facilities are in the Republic of Serbia, while subsidiaries and representative offices have been established in Bosnia and Herzegovina, Bulgaria, Romania, Russia and Angola.
+NIS is Serbia's only oil refiner and supplies about 80% of the fuel consumed in the country.